 The liturgy also highlights that Advent is a penitential season.
 We confess that we have "sinned against God in thought, word and deed" at the beginning of our liturgy.
-We do not sing the Gloria nor do we say "Alleluia."
+We do not sing the Gloria.
 We open our liturgy singing of our expectant waiting for God.